RURAL ELECTRIC ASSOCIATION, INC.

 MEETING OF MEMBERS

 SECTION 1.
 Annual Meeting.
 The annual meeting of the members shall be held during the month of June of each year at such place within a county served by the Cooperative, as selected by the board and which shall be designated in the notice of the meeting, for the purpose of electing board members, passing upon reports for the previous fiscal year and transacting such other business as may come before the meeting.
 It shall be the responsibility of the board to make adequate plans and preparations for the annual meeting.
-Failure to hold the annual meeting at the designated time shall not work a forfeiture or dissolution of the Cooperative.
+Failure to hold the annual meeting at the designated time shall not cause a forfeiture or dissolution of the Cooperative.

 SECTION 2.
 Special Meeting.
-Special meetings of the members may be called by resolution of the board of trustees, or upon a written request signed by any three trustees, by the President, or by ten per centum or more of all the members, and it shall thereupon be the duty of the Secretary to cause notice of such meeting to be given as hereinafter provided.
+Special meetings of the members may be called by resolution of the board of trustees, or upon a written request signed by any three trustees, by the President, or by ten percent or more of all the members, and it shall thereupon be the duty of the Secretary to cause notice of such meeting to be given as hereinafter provided.
 Special meetings of the members may be held at any place within one of the counties served by the Cooperative, specified in the notice of the special meeting.

 SECTION 4.
 Quorum.
 In case the membership of the Cooperative shall be less than 1000 members, 5 percent of the total membership present in person shall constitute a quorum.
 At all times when the membership exceeds 1000 members, 50 members present in person shall constitute a quorum.
 If less than a quorum is present at any meeting, a majority of those present in person may adjourn the meeting from time to time without further notice, provided that the secretary shall notify any absent members of the time and place of such adjourned meeting.